BBaoVanC/bbaovanc.com/content/blog/discord-sex-hack/index.md

 {{< aside info >}}
 Credit goes to Rebane2001 (not me) for making this trick, and setting it up on `txnor.com`.
 {{< /aside >}}

+{{< aside note >}}
+On June 30, 2026, Google killed the Tenor GIF API, causing the Discord GIF picker to switch to Klipy.
+As a result, GIFs chosen from the picker today won't work with the Discord sex hack.
+But if you've saved Tenor GIFs in your favorites and resend them now, they will still work.
+{{< /aside >}}

 ## The `sed` syntax